flowstarter/listen-campaign-cadence/README.md

 Auction and Storefront are hardcoded to use ListenNFT and ListenUSD for payments.

-ListenStorefront is based on NFTStoreFront by Rhea Myers
+ListenMarketplace is based on NFTStoreFront by Rhea Myers

 # Listen Collectibles Auction and Shop (LCAS)